Grant Terms & Conditions

 Fundraising activities of the applicant/recipient’s organization;

-Expenses related to entertainment activities or public relations initiatives unless they are essential to project’s approved purpose;
+Expenses related to entertainment activities or public relations initiatives unless they are essential to the project’s approved purpose;

 Operating, administrative, or indirect program expenses of another organization except for expenses allowed in conjunction with the project’s approved purpose;